jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 ### Symbol Merge

-A symbol merge would be closely related to a line merge.
+A symbol merge might be closely related to a line merge.
 In the following diagram:

 ![](images/Basic%20Diagram%20Elements.058.png)